FusionAuth/fusionauth-site/site/_posts/2022-06-14-why-no-auth-in-oauth.md

 And yet, the *means* of authentication is never defined in the specification.

 How about the [OAuth 2.1 specification](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-v2-1-05), currently under development?
-It's very similar to the OAuth 2.0 document in general, but in this case the 2.1 specification has expanded section 1.3.1:
+It's very similar to the OAuth2 document in general, but in this case the 2.1 specification has expanded section 1.3.1:

 > Before directing the resource owner back to the client with the authorization code, the authorization server authenticates the resource owner, and may request the resource owner's consent or otherwise inform them of the client's request.
 Because the resource owner only authenticates with the authorization server, the resource owner's credentials are never shared with the client, and the client does not need to have knowledge of any additional authentication steps such as multi-factor authentication or delegated accounts.